commercetools/merchant-center-application-kit/packages/application-shell/TEST_UTILS.md

 Here we overwrite the authenticated user's `firstName` for our test.
 The data we pass in gets merged with the default data.

-We can also test the case in which no user is authenticated by passing
+We can also test the case in which no user is authenticated by passing `{ user: null }`:

 ```jsx
 import { render } from '@commercetools-frontend/application-shell/test-utils';